vfsoraki/ueberauth_oidcc/README.md

     }
   ]
 ```
-The core Ueberauth configuration is only read at compile time, so if you have runtime configuration you'll need to put it under the `:ueberauth_oidcc` `:strategies` config.
+The core Ueberauth configuration is only read at compile time, so if you have runtime configuration you'll need to put it under the `:ueberauth_oidcc` `:providers` config.

 ```elixir
 config :ueberauth, Ueberauth,